zerothi/pythonsupport-page/docs/essentials_first/vscode.rst

 .. card::

-    You can create a python file in VScode.
+    You can create a python file in VS code.
 This is useful if you are writing code that you will need again.

             .. tab-set::